kevinjqiu/pat/README.md

         alertstate: firing
         job: app-server
         severity: critical
+  - at: 10m
+    expected: []
 ```

 In this example, we're asserting that when the alert rules are evaluated at `0m`, with the given fixtures, we should get `HTTPRequestRateLow` alert in `pending` state, and when evaluated at `5m`, the alert should be in `firing` state.
+When evaluated at `10m`, we shouldn't get any alert.

 A Complete Example
 ==================